New Plans and Easy Grain Free Bagels?

 Reply

-Andrea April 27, 2013 at 5:59 pm
+April 27, 2013 at 5:59 pm

+Hi!
 So excited to try this!
 Question, did you ever try this recipe with egg whites?
 Did it work or no?
-I usually don’t eggs, but I am obsessed with Egg whites so I would like to make it with.
+I usually don't eggs, but I am obsessed with Egg whites so I would like to make it with.
 Let me know!
+Andrea

 Reply

-Kelly M May 3, 2013 at 10:40 pm
+May 3, 2013 at 10:40 pm

 Hi Andrea!
 I have tried a very similar variation of the recipe with egg whites, and was not overly impressed.
 I usually don’t bake with eggs either, and I love Ener-g egg replacer.
 Hope this helps!